freedomofpress/signal-protocol/README.md

 ## Developer Getting Started

-You will need both [Rust](https://rustup.rs/) and Python 3 installed on your system.
+You will need both [Rust](https://rustup.rs/) and Python 3.7+ installed on your system.
 To install the project in your virtualenv:

 ```
 pip install -r requirements.txt
 python setup.py develop  # This will call out to rustc
 ```

 Then run the tests via `pytest -v tests/` to confirm all is working.
+Tests are primarily those from the upstream crate but ported to Python.
 You can use the tests as a reference for how to use the library.